 The clerks told us that the transit hotel had no availability, and they offered us to stay in the lounge.
 We were exhausted.
 We took a final chance and checked the hotel by ourselves, and luckily we got two rooms.
 After a shower, the dreams were lovely.
 It did not matter that the room had no windows or was dark outside.
 The bed with linen was SO good after spending 20 hours in the terminal.

 Our flight was delayed once more, but finally, we took off from Abu Dhabi after spending 32 hours at the airport.
 I do not remember that taking off from the grounds made me have stronger emotions.

 Everything else went very smoothly.
 We landed at Bangkok Suvarnabhumi airport, got the visa, entered the country, and even changed the Bangkok Air flights three times.
 We want to praise Bangkok Air.
 The booking through the internet was easy.
 After knowing that we would not be in Bangkok in time, we called them, and they suggested the next flight for us.
 They apologized every time I changed the flight (three times) that they couldn’t offer us the child meal during that one-hour flight.
 Honestly, this was our slightest concern.
 The people on the phone were all incredibly kind and caring.
 And the Bangkok Air flight was a pure pleasure after the previous experience.

 And then finally, we arrived at the most beautiful airport we have ever seen – Samui International Airport.
 The airport has no walls, and it does not need them due to the climate.
 After a quick and well-organized baggage claim, we were guided to the taxi stand.
 We paid 500 baht for a ride to Al’s Resort in Chaweng.

-The hotel was booked for one night before the trip through sawadee.com.
+The hotel was booked for one night before the trip through Sawadee (currently out of service).
 We were pleased with Sawadee’s service: booking was easy, and feedback came by email very quickly.
 Also, when we realized that we would get there only a day later, the Sawadee people were accommodating and changed our booking at no charge.